 Arguably, a large market for home décor businesses is new home buyers.
 These buyers have a new space that needs to be styled and decorated.
-In addition to new home buyers, other groups who need a home décor business include those who
+In addition to new home buyers, other groups who need a home décor business include those who:

-- are redecoration or remodeling
+- Are redecoration or remodeling

-- are downsizing or upgrading their space
+- Are downsizing or upgrading their space

-- have added family members or housemates
+- Have added family members or housemates

-Step 1: Write a Business Plan
+Step 2: Write a Business Plan

 Related: How to write a business plan

-Step 2: Name the Business
+Step 4: Register the Business